SimonSladek/CzechGeneUse/README.md

-# CzechGeneUse
+# CzechGenius

-**CzechGeneUse** is a grassroots platform aiming to support Czech scientists through microtransactions, transparent science communication, and community engagement.
+**CzechGenius** is an independent Czech platform designed to support scientists, creators, and socially valuable projects through microtransactions, transparent storytelling, and direct public support.

 ---

 ## 🎯 Vision

-The goal of CzechGeneUse is to:
+The mission of CzechGenius is to:

-- Enable Czech scientists, PhD students, and young researchers to present their research to the public in an accessible way.
+- Empower Czech scientists, students, and creators to present their work to the public in a personal and accessible way.
-- Allow the public to support their favorite scientific minds through small donations (e.g., "Buy a coffee", "Pay for wellness", etc.).
+- Enable the public to support inspiring projects with small donations (e.g., "Buy a coffee", "Pay for lunch", "Support a wellness day").
-- Create a space for science outreach, visibility, and mutual connection between researchers and society.
-- Build a national scientific community with fair and transparent support systems.
+- Build a transparent environment where contributors see exactly **who they support** and **how they help**.
+- Create a grassroots movement that reconnects society with those who make meaningful contributions—without intermediaries.

 ---

 ## 🧪 MVP Features

-The first version of the platform will include:
+The initial version of the platform will include:

-- Scientist profile creation (photo, description of research, goals)
-- Public profile pages with donation options
+- Public creator profiles (photo, bio, project description)
+- Donation options with creative labels ("Buy coffee", "Buy lunch", etc.)
-- List of Top 10 supporters (individuals and companies)
+- Public leaderboard of top supporters (individuals and companies)
-- "Invite to coffee/lunch/wellness" donation levels
-- Public overview of supported projects
+- About Me page introducing the creator of CzechGenius and their vision
-- Simple backend to track donations (mockup stage)
+- Basic backend system to track contributions (mock/test version only)

 ---

+## 💡 What's Unique?

+Unlike global platforms like BuyMeACoffee or Patreon, **CzechGenius** focuses on:

+- **The Czech community** – Designed for local context, transparency, and language.
+- **Science + Creativity** – Open to scientists, artists, educators, and innovators.
+- **100% ownership** – Built from scratch using free and open-source tools by one passionate founder.
+- **Low fees** – The platform will take only ~10% to reinvest into its development and infrastructure.

+---

 ## 📬 Contact

-If you'd like to get involved, offer feedback, or collaborate, feel free to contact me:
+Interested in helping, testing, or supporting CzechGenius?

-- 📧 Email: [your@email.com] (replace with yours)
+- 📧 Email: [sladeksi.work@gmail.com]
-- 🌐 Website: [link will be added after MVP is deployed]
+- 🌐 Website: [link will be added after launch]

 ---

-## 💸 How to Contribute
+## 💸 How You Can Contribute

-There are 3 ways to contribute:

-1. **As a supporter** – Once the MVP is online, you’ll be able to donate directly to researchers.
+1. **Supporter** – Donate once the platform is live and visible.
-2. **As a developer/designer** – If you want to help build the platform, open an issue or send a message.
+2. **Collaborator** – Are you a developer or designer?
+Open an issue or reach out to join the effort.
-3. **As a scientist** – Reach out if you'd like to join the first beta testing group.
+3. **Creator/Scientist** – Want to be among the first featured creators?
+Contact for beta testing.

 ---

-## 💻 Technologies
+## 🛠️ Technology

-Planned tech stack:
+Planned stack and tools:

-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript (hand-coded, lightweight)
-- **Backend (MVP)**: Python (Flask or FastAPI)
+- **Backend**: Python (Flask or FastAPI – in planning)
-- **Database**: SQLite or PostgreSQL
+- **Database**: SQLite (simple prototype phase)
-- **Deployment**: GitHub Pages / Render / Vercel
+- **Deployment**: GitHub Pages (MVP), Render or Vercel (later)
-- **Design Tools**: Figma (UI mockups), Canva (public graphics)
+- **Design tools**: Figma, Canva

 ---

 ## 📜 License

-This project is licensed under the MIT License – feel free to use, improve, and share with attribution.
+This project is released under the MIT License – feel free to use, fork, and build on it with attribution.

+---